xyzz/roptool-legacy/README.md

     }

 ###**[Extras]**
-`--sled` option: allows to prepend a sled consisting of caller_gadgets.
+`--sled` option: allows to prepend a sled consisting of *caller_gadgets*.
 You define the size of the sled and the code generator will produce this.

 `--aslr`: WIP